kristinemlarson/gnssrefl/docs/use_cases/use_lorg.md

 Run <code>gnssir</code> for all the SNR files:

-<code>gnssir lorg 2019 1 -doy_end 233</code>
+<code>gnssir lorg 2019 1 -doy_end 233 -newarcs T </code>

 The default does not send any plots to the screen.
 If you do want to see them, set <code>-plt True</code>:

-<code>gnssir lorg 2019 1 -plt True </code>
+<code>gnssir lorg 2019 1 -plt True -newarcs T</code>

 <img src="../_static/lorg-g-panels.png" width="800"/>

 The results for a single day are stored in a folder for that year, i.e.  $REFL_CODE/2019/results/lorg.
 [Here is a sample for day of year 102.](102.txt)

 The **daily_avg** command will calculate the daily average reflector height from the daily output files.
 To minimize outliers in these daily averages, a median filter is set to allow values within a given value of the median.
 The user is also asked to set a required minimum number of daily satellite tracks.
 Here we use 0.25 meters and 50 tracks.

 <code>daily_avg lorg 0.25 50</code>